ENAT Board Biographies

 - Honorary Board Member: Angelika Laburda, Austria

-Training and International Relations Manager at CO.IN (Cooperative Integrate Onlus), Italy.
-Anna Grazia Laura is Training and International Relations Manager at CO.IN (Cooperative Integrate Onlus), Italy.
-In 2013 she was elected as President of ENAT – the European Network for Accessible Tourism, a non-profit organisation, registered in Brussels in 2008.
+Anna Grazia Laura was first elected as President of ENAT in 2013.
+She was re-elected in 2017.
 She graduated in Political Sciences,after a career in Marketing Information and Planning Office at Alitalia Airlines.
 In 1993 she joined COIN (Cooperative Integrate Onlus and then Consorzio Sociale COIN), an organisation involved in creating job opportunities for people with disabilities, also through accessible tourism, where she had the responsibility to develop the Group’s Tourism Dept. at national and international level.
 She has been involved in several national and international seminars and network activities as well as lecturer in training courses on inclusive tourism and equal opportunities.
-She is presently responsible for International relations and European projects and represents the Group in several EU funded projects and international organisations.
-Since 2009 she is a member of the Commission for the development and promotion of accessible tourism, set up by the Italian Ministry of Cultural Heritage and Tourism, where she participated to the study groups on Training and Accessibility and is now coordinating the Europe Working Group.
+Since 2009 she represents ENAT as a member of the Committe for the promotion and support to accessible tourism, set up by the Italian Ministry of Cultural Heritage and Tourism, where she has participated in the study groups on Training and Accessibility and is now coordinating the Europe Working Group.
 Member of SOAB (Societal Advisory Group) of the EC Joint Programming Initiative “More Years Better Lives”.
+She retired from COIN/TANDEM in June 2017.

 Director of Accessibility, Fundación ONCE, Spain